edwardspresume/sveltekit-lucia-auth-v3-example/README.md

 ## Prerequisites

-- Ensure you have [pnpm](https://pnpm.io/) installed.
-This project uses `pnpm` as the package manager.
+- [pnpm](https://pnpm.io/) must be installed as this project uses it as the package manager.

 ## Setup